maxphil058/simple-portfolio/README.md

 # Phil Maxwell-Mgbudem - Personal Portfolio

-This is my personal portfolio website for CST8285 Assignment 1.
+This is my personal portfolio website for an Assignment.

 ## Features